snowdrop/k8s-infra/ansible/README-cloud.md

 ansible-playbook -i inventory/cloud_host openshift-ansible/playbooks/deploy_cluster.yml
 ```

-REMARK : Customization of the installation is possible by changing the variables found in `inventory/cloud_host` from the command line using Ansible's `-e` syntax.
+REMARK : Customization of the installation (inventory file generated) is possible by changing the variables found in `inventory/cloud_host` from the command line using Ansible's `-e` syntax.

-- Execute post tasks such as setup persistence, enable cluster admin
+- Execute post installation steps such as :
+  - Enable cluster admin role for `admin` user
+  - Setup persistence using `HostPath` mounted volumes `/tmp/pv001 ...`,
+  - Create `infra` project
+  - Install Nexus, Jenkins

 ```bash
 ansible-playbook -i inventory/cloud_host playbook/post_installation.yml -e openshift_admin_pwd=admin --tags "enable_cluster_admin,persistence"
 ```

+Remark : You can also select to only install specific parts by using Ansible's `tags` support like so: `--tags install_nexus,install_jaeger`
+If you would like to execute all roles except some, you can use Ansible's `--skip-tags` in the same fashion.
+The tags can be found in ` playbook/post_installation.yml`

 - Install the service catalog
 ```bash
 ansible-playbook -i inventory/cloud_host openshift-ansible/playbooks/openshift-service-catalog/config.yml
 ```

-You can also select to only install specific parts by using Ansible's `tags` support like so: `--tags install_nexus,install_jaeger`
-If you would like to execute all roles except some, you can use Ansible's `--skip-tags` in the same fashion.
-The tags can be found in ` playbook/post_installation.yml`

 - Create users and projects